 In many ways, progressives and labor unions make unnatural enemies.
-Each group fights for an empowered working class with living wages, comprehensive benefits, and jobs with dignity.
+Each fights for an empowered working class with living wages, comprehensive benefits, and jobs with dignity.
 And their political relationship is often symbiotic, for progressives regularly rely upon union support.
 But just as a broad leftist coalition cannot exist without labor unions, labor unions’ very existence often hinges on legal protections under attack by the American right.
 “The most progressive construction trade unions,” warned leading labor historian Nelson Lichtenstein in an interview with the Indy, “have come to realize that going it alone, they’re going to be destroyed.”

-Construction unions, Michael F. Sabitoni explained to the Indy, are “practical organizations.”
+Construction unions, explained Michael F. Sabitoni to the Indy, are “practical organizations.”
 Sabitoni, president of the Rhode Island Building and Construction Trades Council and business manager of the Laborers’ Local Union 271, leads many pro-development fights, writing op-eds in the Providence Journal, speaking at public hearings, and meeting with state legislators.
 (In fact, state representatives from the town of Burrillville left Sabitoni’s office just before his interview with the Indy.)
-The loss of the PawSox, which recently announced plans to move to Massachusetts, seems to have gotten under Sabitoni’s skin.
-Before our interview, he looked around his office and wondered aloud whether it was time to take down his office’s locker of PawSox paraphernalia—multiple jerseys, a bat, and a stack of team schedules.
+The loss of the PawSox, which recently announced plans to move to Massachusetts, seems to have particularly gotten under Sabitoni’s skin.
+Before our interview, he looked around his office and wondered aloud whether it was finally time to take down his ‘locker’ of PawSox paraphernalia—multiple jerseys, a bat, and a stack of team schedules.

 Having lost the unions, their working-class members, and the working-class unemployed, little remained of the former ‘party of the working man.’
 As the union vote shifted to the other side of the aisle, Nixon enjoyed a historically decisive victory in 1972.
 Peter Brennan kept Nixon’s ear, and after the election was appointed Labor Secretary.
 Leftward progress for labor stalled, as Brennan personally fought against affirmative action and progressive wage reforms in the workplace.
-Nixon kept the gift Brennan offered to celebrate their allegiance: a white hard hat.
+Nixon kept the gift Brennan offered to celebrate their useful allegiance: a white hard hat.

 The division does no favors to either side.
-And the stakes of the split, argues historian Nelson Lichtenstein, are higher than they’ve ever been, as a result of decades of disintegrating protections in labor law.
+And the stakes of the split, argues historian Lichtenstein, are higher than they’ve ever been, as a result of decades of disintegrating protections in labor law.
 In the wake of Janus v.
-AFCME (the 2018 Supreme Court decision which ended compulsory union dues for public employees), Lichtenstein warns that traditional models of collective bargaining (“between workers in this factory, or that hotel, or that chicken plant and the owner”) have become practically impossible.
-“If you’re trying to organize a private sector employer with multiple sites—Wal-Mart is an example—you can’t do it,” he told the Indy, “You can be revolutionaries, but you don’t have the leverage any more.”
+AFCME (the 2018 Supreme Court decision which ended compelled union dues for public employees), Lichtenstein warns that traditional models of collective bargaining (“between workers in this factory, or that hotel, or that chicken plant and the owner”) have become practically impossible.
+“If you’re trying to organize a private sector employer with multiple sites—Wal-Mart is an example—you can’t do it,” he told the Indy.
+“You can be revolutionaries, but you don’t have the leverage any more.”

 Sectoral bargaining might also begin to chip away at what Carpenter describes as a more structural problem.
 The most important division is not between unions and progressives, he says, but between workers and developers: “Those people that direct [the unions] have one goal in mind and one goal only: profit.
 They are giving the orders.
 The people appointed and asked to work on these jobs have little say in what they’re building.”
 Fighting in coalitions, unions might be able to reimagine this relationship.

-Some campaigns, like the Service Employees International Union’s (SEIU) “Fight for $15” campaign, have used sectoral bargaining to merge widespread progressive goals with practical union demands.
-Rather than organizing at each individual franchise, the SEIU and other major unions convinced the National Labor Relations Board to recognize parent company McDonald’s as a joint employer of its franchise workers, allowing the SEIU to negotiate on a far wider level.
+Some campaigns, like the Service Employees International Union’s (SEIU) Fight for $15 campaign, have used sectoral bargaining to merge widespread progressive goals with practical union demands.
+Rather than organizing at individual franchises, the SEIU and other major unions convinced the National Labor Relations Board to recognize parent company McDonald’s a joint employer of its franchise workers, allowing the SEIU to negotiate on a far wider level.

 The United Teachers of Los Angeles (UTLA) successfully employed another coalition-building strategy this past January which some call “Bargaining for the Common Good.”
 Instead of focusing solely on traditional concerns, like low wages and large classes, the union prioritized improvements in the general quality of schooling, demanding meals for low-income students, limits on random searches of students, and expansions of after-school opportunities.
-When the L.A. teachers went on strike, parents and students lined up behind them, joining the teachers in demonstrations and skipping work themselves to stand with the union.
+When the L.A. teachers went on strike, parents and students lined up behind them, joining the teachers in demonstrations and some skipping work themselves to stand with the union.
 With this broadened coalition, the UTLA won smaller class sizes and new hiring of support staff.
 During February in West Virginia, a similar teachers’ strike met parallel success.

 At his desk at Laborers’ Local 271’s busy South Main Street offices, Sabitoni is not about to give up any ground.
 But he sees the power in this type of coalition building.
-His old approach to working with state progressives groups, he admitted, was often “just forget it, don’t even waste your time.”
+His old approach to working with some progressive groups, he admitted, was often “just forget it, don’t even waste your time.”
 But he told the Indy he’s changed his tune.
 “I’ve looked at the way we’ve conducted business to say that maybe that wasn’t the smartest thing to do.”
 Now, he said, “my intention, and the intention of the Building Trades Council is to have more interaction with the ‘far progressives.’
 If they’re willing to sit down, I’d be willing to try.”

 Carpenter, for his part, says he’s also open to sitting down.
 “Bringing people to the table is incredibly important,” he said the Indy.
 “We want to work with them.”
 The tension between trade unions which rely on development for their members and progressive groups reticent to support projects they equate with gentrification, overcrowding, or environmental damage will always exist.
 But facing an increasing imperative for unity and recognizing the useful potential in a coalition, finding common ground is on the labor agenda.
-“You shouldn't need one hundred percent alignment with someone to partner with them,” Regunberg wrote in an email to the Indy.
+“You shouldn't need one hundred percent alignment with someone to partner with them,” Regunberg wrote in an email the Indy.